ksy141/openmscg/docs/source/basics.rst

 CLI Option for Topology
 """""""""""""""""""""""

 Many `CLI commands <commands.html>`_ need to read a topology file for processing.
-A unified pattern for the option is as ``--top file-name,file-format``.
-The option value is consist of two fields separated by a comma.
+A unified pattern for the option is as ``--top file``.

-* The first field is the path and name of the file, while the second field is the format of the file.
-The second field is required because it's hard to determine the format of the file automatically.
-(There's no universal standard for the file suffix name yet)
+* The file format is automatically determined based on the content of the file.

 * At this moment, only two different formats are supported by OpenMSCG, ``lammps`` and ``cgtop``.
 But more formats will be supported in future.